 Pick-up for your camper is on Saturday morning starting at 9:00 am and continues until 10:30 am.
 Campers will be released to the registering parent/adult or other persons designated on the registration form.
 YMCA Camp Immokalee requires that person to show photo identification prior to the camper’s release.
 Teen Leadership (CIT) participants may transport and sign themselves in and out of camp.
 Individuals under the age of 16 are not authorized to sign out other campers from camp.
 If an authorized or emergency contact appears to be under the influence of drugs and/or alcohol, camp staff will not release the child until another authorized adult assumes responsibility for the child.

-Camp Store happens twice per day at camp, once in the afternoon, and again in the evening.
-This is a chance for campers to get stamps, envelopes, snacks, drinks, t-shirts, lanterns, and much more.
-Camp store cards can be purchased at registration.
-We’ll keep these cards on file so it’s always ready for your camper.
+Camp Store happens once per day at camp.
+This is a chance for campers to get snacks, drinks, t-shirts, hats, lanterns, and much more.
 The camp store will not accept cash.

 When children are away from home for the first time, it is reasonable to assume that until they become adjusted to the camp environment they may experience several days of mild to severe homesickness.
 Understanding parents realize that it is something which a child may need to experience the degree of independence which is necessary to make the camper a self-reliant individual.
 If you suspect that your camper may become homesick, don’t delay your departure from camp- he or she will be in good hands.
 If you feel there is a problem, feel free to contact the Camp Director and you will be informed on your child’s progress adjusting to camp life.